symfony/symfony-docs/components/css_selector.rst

 This gives output of ``descendant-or-self::div[contains(concat(' ',
 normalize-space(@class), ' '), ' item ')]/h4/a``.
 You can use this
-expression with :phpclass:`DOMXPath` or :phpclass:`SimpleXML` to find elements in a document..
+expression with, for instance, :phpclass:`DOMXPath` or :phpclass:`SimpleXML` to find elements in a document.

 .. tip::